ossrs/srs-docs/src/pages/faq-oryx.md

 The machine has a lot of CPU, how can we support more platform forwarding, or more streams and recording, etc.

-You can choose to use Docker to start SRS Stack, which makes it very easy to run many isolated SRS Stack instances that don't affect each other and utilize the machine resources.
+You can choose to use Docker to start Oryx, which makes it very easy to run many isolated Oryx instances that don't affect each other and utilize the machine resources.

 For example, start two instances listening on ports 2022 and 2023, and use different ports for streaming media: